ChristopherMelugin/ChristopherMelugin.github.io/index.md

 # Welcome to Christopher Melugin's GitHub Page and ePortfolio

-### PROFESSIONAL SELF-ASSESSMENT
-#### Values
+#### Assessment of Values
-Throughout the pursuance of my Computer Science degree in an online-only learning environment, I have honed my self-motivation and attention to detail, which is evidenced by my **3.98 GPA**.
-Throughout this time and the past 7.5 years, I have been working full time to support my family which has required a great deal of **dedication** and no small amount of **sacrifice** to achieve my educational goals.
-My combined experiences have taught me that **professionalism, communication, respect, honesty, and quality** are among the greatest assets a company can have in an employee, and I strongly believe I have cultivated these qualities to great effect.
+Throughout the pursuance of my Computer Science degree in an online-only learning environment, I have honed my **_self-motivation and attention to detail_**, which is evidenced by my **_3.98 GPA_**.
+Throughout this time and the past 7.5 years, I have been working full time to support my family which has required a great deal of **_dedication_** and no small amount of sacrifice to achieve my educational goals.
+My combined experiences have taught me that **_professionalism, communication, respect, honesty, and quality_** are among the greatest assets a company can have in an employee, and I strongly believe I have cultivated these qualities to great effect.

-#### Skills and Knowledge
+#### Assessment of Skills and Knowledge
-Within Computer Science and specifically the development of this portfolio, I have practiced **version control** to keep projects organized and maintain efficient team collaboration.
-I have demonstrated mastery over the fundamentals of **data structures and algorithms** to handle computations in an efficient, stable, and safe manner, **software engineering** including good design decisions with the long term kept foremost in mind, **software architecture** to ensure smooth intuitive development, **database operations** that are clean and effective, and general **security** to keep people and data safe and prevent undefined behavior.
+Within Computer Science and specifically the development of this portfolio, I have practiced **_version control_** to keep projects organized and maintain efficient team collaboration.
+I have demonstrated mastery over the fundamentals of **_data structures and algorithms_** to handle computations in an efficient, stable, and safe manner, **_software engineering_** including good design decisions with the long term kept foremost in mind, **_software architecture_** to ensure smooth intuitive development, **_database operations_** that are clean and effective, and general **security** to keep people and data safe and prevent undefined behavior.

-#### Artifacts and Examples
+#### Introduction to Artifacts and Examples
 In my Mobile Architecture & Programming class I solely developed simple Android application using Java and XML to manage an inventory.
 For this portfolio I have enhanced and iterated on this fully functional application to demonstrate my competency and abilities in various categories which are: code reviews to evaluate current code conditions and identify improvements, software engineering and design through implementing a new way to interact with the inventory items, data structures and algorithms through a sorting function and database operations by implementing tagging and filtering system.